 - He is an obedient dog who is very easy to train compared to other breeds.

-The German Shorthaired Pointer is a beautiful breed who is sociable and sweet.
+The German Shorthaired Pointer is a beautiful breed that is sociable and sweet.
 Overall, he is very well-mannered and a pleasure to be around.
 As long as you can spend most of your time with him and exercise him hard, he will shower you in kisses and doggy affection.
 He is very versatile, and as long as you can meet his needs, he will slot himself into your family smoothly.

 He is pleasant with other dogs and humans, and he will make friends easily.
 Just maybe not the local squirrels or your neighbor’s cat!
 This country gent is a sophisticated dog, but he isn’t afraid to get his paws dirty or be a total goofball with his humans.
 All in all, we are totally smitten by the breed, and we hope you are too!